 Let's look at the love life of Sandra Lee.

-During Sandra Lee's bizarre and unintentionally hilarious speaking engagement at an Oklahoma hospital, she joked about trying to kill off her ex-husband with her cooking1.
-I have no doubt that Sandra's dishes could fell even the healthiest human, but the question in my mind is, "What's the deal with her ex-husband?
-Who is this guy?"
+1. I have no doubt that Sandra's dishes could fell even the healthiest human, but the question in my mind is, "What's the deal with her ex-husband?
+Who

 Q: How did you meet your wife, Sandra Lee, who is on the Food Network?